-According to the rules of Kyudo, each target is 36 centimeters in diameter and located in 28 meters from the archer.
+According to the rules of Kyudo, each target is 36 centimeters in diameter and located 28 meters from the archer.

 If archers succeed in hitting the target, they will get one point.
 If they miss it, they will receive zero points.

-Kyudo lessons are also popular in Japan; There are many Kyudo classes and training institutes.
+Kyudo lessons are also quite popular in Japan; There are many Kyudo classes and training institutes.
 Most schools in Japan have a Kyudo practice area for the school Kyudo club.